 Sample dev containers

-Rather than creating dev containers from scratch, Remote - Containers has several ways to help you create dev containers or access existing dev containers.
+Rather than creating dev containers from scratch, Dev Containers has several ways to help you create dev containers or access existing dev containers.

 Below is a list of sample dev containers we'd recommend starting out with:

 - Try Out Development Containers: Python

 - Try Out Development Containers: C++

 - Try Out Development Containers: Rust